vwmaus/mining-spatial-data-integration/README.md

-# Mining Spatial Data Integration
+# Spatial Data Integration for Global Mine Land Use Analysis

 This repository provides R scripts to integrate and analyze global mining land use datasets, linking spatial features to commodities and other mine operations information.
 It supports the preprocessing, clustering, and visualization of mining areas for environmental and resource management studies.